NikodemGazda/Project-Portfolio/README.md

 # Undergraduate Project Portfolio
-This repository is an archive of the projects I've completed during my undergraduate degree at the University of Florida.
+This repository is a collection of the personal and classroom projects I've completed during my undergraduate degree at the University of Florida.

 # List of Projects:
 ## **[The UkeMaster 3000:](https://github.com/NikodemGazda/Projects/tree/main/The%20UkeMaster%203000)**